pioneercoders/tutorials/interview/ts-simple-questions.md

 In TypeScript (and modern JavaScript), let, const, and var are all used to declare variables, but they differ in scope, reassignment rules, and hoisting behavior.
-1. Scope
+**1. Scope**

 **- var**
 - Scope: Function-scoped.
 - Meaning: Variables declared with `var` are available throughout the entire function in which they are declared, regardless of block boundaries.

 **- let**
-- **Scope:** Block-scoped.
+- Scope: Block-scoped.
-- **Meaning:** Variables declared with `let` are only accessible within the block `{}` where they are defined.
+- Meaning: Variables declared with `let` are only accessible within the block `{}` where they are defined.

 **- const**
-- **Scope:** Block-scoped.
+- Scope: Block-scoped.
-- **Meaning:** Variables declared with `const` are only accessible within the block `{}` where they are defined, and their value cannot be reassigned (though object/array contents can be mutated).
+- Meaning: Variables declared with `const` are only accessible within the block `{}` where they are defined, and their value cannot be reassigned (though object/array contents can be mutated).

-2. Reassignment

-var

-Scope: Function-scoped.

-Meaning: Variables declared with var are available throughout the entire function in which they are declared, regardless of block boundaries.

-let

-Scope: Block-scoped.

-Meaning: Variables declared with let are only accessible within the block {} where they are defined.

-const

-Scope: Block-scoped.

-Meaning: Variables declared with const are only accessible within the block {} where they are defined, and their value cannot be reassigned (though object/array contents can be mutated).

 #### 4.What is the purpose of type annotations in TypeScript?